LemmenAid/surf-spot-finder/README.md

 ### Project Deployment

-_I have used the README of https://github.com/lucia2007/towers-of-hanoi/ to write this part of the deployment section._<br>
+_I have used several different READMEs to write the deployment section of this README.<br> All listed in the credit section below._<br>

 The application was deployed to Heroku.
 In order to deploy, the following steps were taken: